Counterfactual Inference for Consumer Choice Across Many Product Categories: Related Work

-A closely related paper to this one is \citet{Ruiz2017}, which uses a similar approach in terms of matrix factorization, but focuses on estimating whether items are substitutes or complements, rather than exploiting observed information about the product hierarchy.
-This paper differs in that it fits more directly into the existing literature on choice in marketing and economics.
-This paper also systematically evaluates the assumptions required to identify price elasticities, and conducts a comparison of alternative category by category demand models.

-Another closely related paper is \cite{Wan2017} which uses a latent factorization model with three stages.
+Some researchers have begun using latent-factorization-based approaches in the context of customer purchasing habits in grocery and retail. \citet{Jacobs2016} extend a widely-used approach known as latent Dirichlet allocation (LDA) towards the task of predicting consumer purchases in online markets with large product assortments.
+More recently, \citet{Jacobs2021} further extended their approach to model a customer's purchasing intents across multiple shopping trips and allow a customer to have multiple distinct motivations within the latent factorization. \citet{Wan2017} propose an alternative model for consumer grocery demand estimation which uses a latent factorization model with three stages.
 In the first stage, the consumer makes a binary choice for each category about whether or not to purchase something from the category.
-Next the consumer makes a multinomial choice of which item from the category to purchase.
-Finally the consumer makes a choice of how many of this item to purchase, drawn from a Poisson distribution.
-Latent factorization is carried out independently for each stage.
-Our paper differs in the linkage we propose between the utilities of the items in a category and the decision of whether or not to purchase something from the category.
-Our paper is also more systematic in the evaluation of the ability of the model to make counterfactual predictions about changes in individual level and aggregate demand in response to own price and cross price changes as well as to changes in item availability caused by stock outs.
+Next, the consumer makes a multinomial choice of which item from the category to purchase.
+Finally, the consumer makes a choice of how many of this item to purchase, drawn from a Poisson distribution.
+Latent factorization is carried out independently for each stage as regularized maximum likelihood estimation. \citet{Ruiz2020} use a model closely related to ours and the same grocery purchase data with a focus on heuristically identifying which products are likely to be substitutes or complements to each other.

-\todo[inline]{Luis Armona from Stanford + Grew Lewis and Giorios Zervas are working on a model that applies latent factorization on hotel search data ``Learning Market Structure and Consumer Preferences with Search Data'' but they have not posted a working paper yet.} \todo[inline]{I asked around and haven't found any other obvious citations to add.}